Simon Cumbers

-Simon Cumbers (23 January 1968 – 6 June 2004), an Irish cameraman for the BBC News in the United Kingdom, was shot by a gunman in a terrorist attack and died while reporting in As-Suwaidi, Riyadh, Saudi Arabia.
+Simon Cumbers (23 January 1968 – 6 June 2004) was an Irish cameraman for the BBC News in the United Kingdom.
+He was shot and killed by a gunman in a terrorist attack while reporting in As-Suwaidi, Riyadh, Saudi Arabia.
 His colleague Frank Gardner, who was also shot, survived the terrorist attack but was left paralysed.

 Personal life

 Simon Cumbers was the son of Robert (Bob) and Bronagh (Brona) Cumbers.
 The couple raised their two boys Simon and Stephen and two girls Eimear and Catraoine in Navan, County Meath, Ireland.
 Simon Cumbers was educated at St. Patrick's Classical School.

 Cumbers married Louise Bevan, a journalist for BBC News 24 and Radio 5 Live.

 Cumbers was 36 years old at the time of his murder and he was buried at Redwood Cemetery, Greystones, County Wicklow, Ireland.

 Career

 While a student at St Patrick's, he was editor of the school magazine, Tuairim; features writer for Drogheda Independent, Ipswich Evening and Meath Chronicle; and hosted a radio show for Royal County Radio, a local pirate radio station.
 He started reporting for The Weekender.
 Around the age of 20, he started as a rookie and advanced to chief reporter for Capitol Radio (now called FM104) in Dublin, Ireland.
 In 1990, Cumbers moved to the United Kingdom to work with a variety of British broadcasters, including ITN's Channel 4 News, Channel 4 Daily, Sky News, APTN, and the BBC.
 Cumbers worked both as a journalist and a producer.
 In the late 1990s, he retrained and became a cameraman as well, establishing Locum Productions with his wife and BBC journalist Louise Bevan, to supply camera crews to broadcasters.
 Among the stories Cumbers reported on were the 1989 death of Nicolae Ceaușescu during the Romanian Revolution; the 1990 release of Brian Keenan in Beirut, Lebanon; the late 1990s Drumcree conflict; the Good Friday Agreement and Omagh bombing in 1998, the Kursk submarine disaster in 2000, and the 2004 Madrid train bombings.
 He had also interviewed Muammar Gaddafi in Libya.